 - There isn’t much tree cover on this hike, so be prepared for full sun exposure for the duration of the hike.
 Bring lots of water and sunscreen; hydration packs are a great way to easily carry large quantities of water.

-- This trail is not stroller accessible, but tons of parents we saw in Utah’s national parks used a carrier to get their small kids around.
+- This trail is not stroller accessible, but tons of parents we saw in Utah’s national parks used a hiking carrier for babies & toddlers to get their small kids around.

 - No dogs are allowed on Slickrock Foot Trail.